Want to get updates to your mailbox? 📬

 First, you’ll need to decide what you want to accomplish with your social media presence.
 Do you want to sell more?
 Gain brand recognition?
 Engage and interact with consumers?
 Your goals should be attainable and align with your business objectives.

-A SMART goal is a carefully planned, clear, and trackable objective.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Timely.

 Decide which metrics to track